MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-troubleshooting.md

 #### Step 1: Enable diagnostic logging

 The Azure Monitor Exporter uses EventSource for its internal logging.
-The exporter logs are available to any EventListener by opting in to the source that's named `OpenTelemetry-AzureMonitor-Exporter`.
+The exporter logs are available to any EventListener by opting in to the source named `OpenTelemetry-AzureMonitor-Exporter`.
 For troubleshooting steps, see [OpenTelemetry Troubleshooting](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry#troubleshooting) on GitHub.

 #### Step 2: Test connectivity between your application host and the ingestion service

-Application Insights SDKs and agents send telemetry to get ingested as REST calls at our ingestion endpoints.
+Application Insights software development kits (SDKs) and agents send telemetry to get ingested as REST calls at our ingestion endpoints.
 To test connectivity from your web server or application host computer to the ingestion service endpoints, use cURL commands or raw REST requests from PowerShell.
 For more information, see [Troubleshoot missing application telemetry in Azure Monitor Application Insights](/troubleshoot/azure/azure-monitor/app-insights/telemetry/investigate-missing-telemetry).

 #### Known issues